-Harker is a member of this consortium of independent schools from around the world.
-There is no requirement for Harker students to take a Global Online Academy course, but students may find that these elective offerings, taught through a different medium by teachers and students from member schools, enrich their education.
-All GOA courses have asynchronous components (students participate each day on their own schedules) and synchronous components (when students collaborate together or work with their teacher, generally using video conferencing and messaging apps).
+Harker is a member of this consortium of independent schools from around the country and world.
+There is no requirement for Harker students to take a Global Online Academy course, but students may find that these elective offerings, taught through a different medium by teachers from member schools and taken with other students from these schools, enrich their education.
+All GOA courses have asynchronous components (students participate each day on their own schedules) and synchronous components (when students collaborate together or work with their teacher, generally using video conferencing apps).
 A GOA course counts as one of a Harker student's six academic courses - it cannot be taken as an Extra Period Option.
 GOA classes may not be substituted to fulfill graduation requirements.
-The student will have a "free" period in the schedule for the GOA course, but significant time and energy must be committed to the GOA course both during this "free" period and traditional evening homework time.
-A student who is interested in taking a GOA course must go to the GOA website (www.globalonlineacademy.org) to read the full description of the course.
-Registration for a GOA course is a multistep process that begins with contacting the Harker registrar for further information.
+The student will have a "free" period in the schedule for the GOA course, but significant time and energy must be committed to the GOA course both during this "free" period and during traditional evening homework time.
+A student who is interested in taking a GOA course must go to the GOA website (www.globalonlineacademy.org) to read the full description of the course and contact the Harker registrar for further information.
+Registration for a GOA course is a multistep process that begins with these steps.